 How Do I Hold the Drunk Driver Liable?

 Many people think that they cannot file a civil claim against a drunk driver if he beats the charges.
 However, the result of a criminal case has no effect on the civil claim.

 In almost every case, you will file a claim against drunk driver, which will be handled by the drunk driver’s insurance company.
-If the accident involved a large truck, you will likely deal with the trucking company’s insurer.
+If the accident involved a large truck in Manassas, you will likely deal with the trucking company’s insurer.

-To have a valid claim, you must establish four elements:
+To have a valid claim in Manassas, you and your drunk driving accident lawyer must establish four elements:

 - The driver had a duty to drive safely.

 - The breach caused the accident and your injuries.

 - You suffered damages from the accident.

 A driver breaches his duty of care by operating a vehicle under the influence of alcohol or drugs.
 If this breach directly causes personal injuries (and/or property damage), the driver is responsible.

 Another party might also be responsible for injuries resulting from an alcohol-related accident.
 If a third party provided the driver with the opportunity to drive, knowing the driver had consumed alcohol or drugs, then that third party could also be liable for resulting injuries.
 The name for this is “negligent entrustment.”